aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 **Note –** For recognition of data types to work, string representations of corresponding values must be formed using invariant culture settings.

-In template documents, a `CsvDataSource` instance should be treated in the same way as if it was a DataTable instance (see “Working with DataTable and DataView Objects” for more information) as shown in the following example.
+In template documents, a`CsvDataSource` instance should be treated as a sequence of objects having corresponding fields as shown in the following example.

 CSV